oliviermeslin/DT_methodes_ensemblistes/customisation_template.typ

   stroke: 0.5pt + rgb("666675"),
 )

-// Breakable table
+// Breakable table (but not other figures!!)
-#show figure: set block(breakable: true)
 #show figure.where(kind: "table"): set block(breakable: true)

 /* ---------------------------------------------------------